eiei114/sample-gameliftstreams-web-application/README.md

 2. Download the latest Web SDK bundle from the Amazon GameLift Streams [Getting Started](https://aws.amazon.com/gamelift/streams/getting-started) product page.
 3. Unzip the bundle.
 4. Copy the `gameliftstreams-x.x.x.mjs` and `gameliftstreams-x.x.x.js` files into the `server/public` folder of this project (next to the other source files like `index.html`).
-5. Copy the `GameLiftStreamsSamplePublisherService/dependencies/aws-sdk-client-gameliftstreams.tgz` file into the `server/dependencies` folder of this project.

 ### Step 3: Setup components